-There are several situations where you can sue your landlord for compensation for an illegal eviction.
+You can sue your landlord for compensation for an illegal eviction in several situations.
 These include a wrongful eviction that does not follow the process defined by your state’s law, trespassing, assault, battery, libel, slander, or intentional infliction of emotional distress.
-If you are withholding rent until a health or safety issue is resolved, then eviction is illegal.
+If you withhold rent until a health or safety issue is resolved, eviction is illegal.
 There are other forms of eviction such as discriminatory eviction, retaliatory eviction, and eviction of a protected tenant.

 How To Claim Illegal Eviction Compensation

-It is possible to get a court order from a judge to stop the eviction in process.
-An illegal eviction constitutes irreparable harm and you may get injunctive relief.
+Getting a court order from a judge to stop the eviction in the process is possible.
+An illegal eviction constitutes irreparable harm, and you may get injunctive relief.
 Injunctive relief is when a judge orders a landlord to stop doing something that harms a tenant.
-This might be harassment, removing a door, turning off utilities, and so on.
+This might be harassment, removing a door, turning off utilities, etc.

 If a landlord evicts a tenant illegally, then the tenant can sue for damages.
-The amount of compensation and legal process varies from state to state, so you will need to contact a tenant rights lawyer or legal aid society to initiate the process.
+The amount of compensation and legal process varies from state to state, so you must contact a tenant rights lawyer or legal aid society to initiate the process.